pestphp/docs/datasets.md

 ✓ it has emails with (taylor@laravel.com)
 ```

-You may specify yourself the dataset description adding a `key` to the dataset values:
+To add a description to the dataset values, you can specify a key yourself.

 ```php
 it('has emails', function ($email) {